Cricket Association of Nepal: National teams

-Men's white-ball team: Nepal played their first One-Day International in August 2018 and has since won multiple ICC tournaments, including two T20 World Cups.
+Men's white-ball team: Nepal played their first One-Day International in August 2018 and has since won multiple ICC tournaments, including three T20 World Cups.
 As of April 2025, Rohit Paudel leads the ODI & T20I team.

 Women's team: Nepal qualified for their first Women's T20 global qualifier in 2025.
 They haven't won any women's tournaments yet, but they've been steadily rising in recent years.
 As of April 2025, the team is captained by Indu Barma.

 Under-19s team: Men's U-19 and Women's U-19 teams regularly compete in the ICC Under-19 Cricket World Cups.
 The most recent captains (2025) are Naren Bhatta for the men's team and Puja Mahato for the women's team.

 Reserves (A team): The Nepal A is the second-tier men's team, focusing on developing players and providing them with exposure through tours and warm-up matches.
 The team plays in various formats to prepare players for the senior team.

 Disability teams: Cricket Australia is committed to creating inclusive environments for people with disabilities.
 The teams are not directly administered by the Cricket Association of Nepal, but they consistently receive its support and the teams include: